Aladdin-Elshamy/Tailwind-Era/README.md

 - **HTML5**: The standard markup language used to create and structure the content on the web.
 - **Tailwind CSS**: A utility-first CSS framework that provides a robust set of design utilities out of the box.
 Tailwind allows for rapid UI development by applying pre-defined classes directly in the HTML.
   - **Responsive Utilities**: Tailwind includes responsive utilities that help in creating designs that work on all screen sizes.
-  - **Customizable**: Tailwind’s configuration file allows for extensive customization of styles to fit any design needs.
 - **JavaScript**: A programming language used to create interactive effects within web browsers.
 JavaScript enhances the user experience by allowing for dynamic content updates and interactive elements.

 ## Installation